 If the price of oil increases sharply, there will be a big increase in import values which can push the trading account into deficit.
 Oil demand will eventually decline, but the response is delayed.
-The shift into deficit will have an impact direct undermining the domestic currency due to supply and demand effects.
+The shift into deficit will directly undermine the domestic currency due to supply and demand effects.

-If sustained, higher energy costs will also undermine growth rates which will tend to weaken currencies, but the situation will reverse quickly if oil prices fall again.
+If sustained, higher energy costs will also undermine growth rates, weakening currencies, but the situation will reverse quickly if oil prices fall again.

 Good versus bad trade deficits

 It is important to note that a trade deficit is not automatically a negative factor for a country.
-This is particularly the case for emerging economies and economies where there is a high level of investment.
-Strong imports of investment goods will lead to a trade deficit in the short term, but if these capital goods are used to boost productive capacity, the economic performance will improve over the medium term.
+This is particularly the case for emerging economies and economies with a high level of investment.
+Strong imports of investment goods will lead to a trade deficit in the short term.
+Still, if these capital goods are used to boost productive capacity, economic performance will improve over the medium term.

-The trend is more important than the level and the overall balance of payments position is crucial.
-A trade deficit which is persistently offset by a surplus in income flows would be benign with no vulnerability.
+The trend is more important than the level, and the overall balance of payments position is crucial.
+A trade deficit persistently offset by a surplus in income flows would be benign with no vulnerability.
 The level of currency reserves will be watched closely as a trade deficit, allied with a persistent decline in reserves, is an important warning sign of impending instability.

-The case of chronic trade deficits is potentially much more damaging to an economy, especially if the situation continues to deteriorate.
-In this environment, there is a high risk that market confidence in a currency will weaken as markets anticipate the need for corrective action which exacerbates a loss of confidence.
+Chronic trade deficits are potentially much more damaging to an economy, especially if the situation deteriorates.
+In this environment, there is a high risk that market confidence in a currency will weaken as markets anticipate the need for corrective action, exacerbating a loss of confidence.

-There is also a clear pattern whereby trade deficits can be virtually ignored for a prolonged period of time before exploding into the limelight as a big market concern.
+There is also a clear pattern whereby trade deficits can be virtually ignored for a prolonged period before exploding into the limelight as a big market concern.

 Trade deficits force a policy response

 The indirect government and central bank policy responses to the trade situation are also important.
-As the trade deficit widens, there is pressure to curb domestic demand in order to cut import growth.
-The potential responses would be to tighten monetary or fiscal policy to curb domestic spending.
-These policy actions would tend to undermine the growth outlook which will have a negative impact on confidence and weaken currencies, especially as there is a high risk of recession.
+As the trade deficit widens, there is pressure to curb domestic demand to cut import growth.
+The potential response would be to tighten monetary or fiscal policy to curb domestic spending.
+These policy actions would tend to undermine the growth outlook, hurting confidence and weakening currencies, especially as there is a high risk of recession.

-Governments could also resort to devaluation in an attempt to correct the situation which would involve heavy capital losses for overseas currency holders.
+Governments could also resort to devaluation to correct the situation, which would involve heavy capital losses for overseas currency holders.

 If there are no corrective measures, there is the risk that the situation will deteriorate further with inflation rising further which will also have a negative impact on economic performance and investor sentiment as devaluation fears increase.

 From a longer-term perspective, governments may look to improve the underlying economic performance by, for example, boosting productivity and investment.
-Evidence of an improved trade situation will be seen as a potentially important positive impact for a currency and a reversal in trends.
+Evidence of an improved trade situation will be seen as a potentially important positive impact on a currency and a trend reversal.

 The modern global economy operates in a substantially different environment given the huge flows of investment and speculative capital which dwarf pure trade flows.
-In this context, there is the potential for investment flows to more than offset trade flows and it is possible that a country can finance trade deficits with little difficulty at least for relatively short periods of time.
+In this context, there is the potential for investment flows to more than offset trade flows and it is possible that a country can finance trade deficits with little difficulty at least for relatively short periods.

-Global investors may also be willing to hold currency, especially if there are higher interest rates, although it is also the case that the longer-term risks will continue and that any eventual decline in market confidence could be more severe.
+Global investors may also be willing to hold currency, especially if there are higher interest rates.
+However, it is also the case that the longer-term risks will continue and that any eventual decline in market confidence could be more severe.

 More similar posts: